Study techniques are powerful tools to enhance your learning, productivity, and focus. The best part? They make studying more enjoyable!

 1. Reading Comprehension Technique:

-• Survey: Instead of just starting reading, first focus on the Title of the chapter, Introduction and summary sections, Headings and Subheadings, Graphics (like charts, maps, diagrams, and others), and Bold, Italic, and highlighted sentences.
+- Survey: Instead of just starting reading, first focus on the Title of the chapter, Introduction and summary sections, Headings and Subheadings, Graphics (like charts, maps, diagrams, and others), and Bold, Italic, and highlighted sentences.

-• Question: After taking the survey now circulate questions around the chapter.
+- Question: After taking the survey now circulate questions around the chapter.
 Turn the headings for each section into as many questions as you think will be answered in that section.

-• Read: After circulating the questions start reading the chapter section by section with your questions in mind look for answers to questions that you created in the second step.
+- Read: After circulating the questions start reading the chapter section by section with your questions in mind look for answers to questions that you created in the second step.

-• Recite: After reading one section stop and try to recall the answer that you find while reading that section.
+- Recite: After reading one section stop and try to recall the answer that you find while reading that section.
 If you can’t recall then again go back to that section and find your answer again.

-• Review: Once you’ve finished the chapter, now review the chapter to understand it more deeply.
+- Review: Once you’ve finished the chapter, now review the chapter to understand it more deeply.
 Quiz yourself on the questions you created and re-read any portions if you need to.

-You don’t need to confuse yourself with all reading strategies, just go with SQ3R or the strategy you are familiar with.
+You don’t need to confuse yourself with all reading strategies.
+Just go with SQ3R or the strategy you are familiar with.

-Read also: 18 Useful Skills to Learn in 2023
+Read also: 18 Useful Skills to Learn (+How to Learn Them)

 2. Spaced Practice:

-• Day 1: Learn the material in class
+- Day 1: Learn the material in class

-• Day 2: Revisit and review
+- Day 2: Revisit and review

-• Day 3: Revisit and review
+- Day 3: Revisit and review

-• After one week: Revisit and review
+- After one week: Revisit and review

-• After two weeks: Revisit and review
+- After two weeks: Revisit and review

 Isn’t it a fantastic method for retaining what you’ve studied?